-Advisory: English 42, English 43, and Mathematics 38, each with a grade of "C" or better, or equivalent or Skill Levels/Milestones R4, W4, and M30; Automotive Technology 53, 61, and 62, each with a grade of "C" or better, or equivalent.
+Advisory: Automotive Technology 53, 61, and 62, each with a grade of "C" or better, or equivalent.

 Advisory: Completion of or concurrent enrollment in Automotive Technology 67 with a grade of "C" or better, or equivalent.

 This course covers the principles and operation of hydraulically and electronically controlled transmissions and transaxles.
 Topics include hydraulics, components, power flow, and the development of a systematic approach to diagnosis and repair.
 This course prepares students for the Automotive Service Excellence (ASE) A2 certification and is intended for students majoring in automotive technology.
 (FT) AA/AS.